 Hear Coach is a free suite of listening games designed to challenge your auditory skills.
 These fun, interactive games have been shown to improve your listening ability in noise, which in turn, can reduce the amount of effort needed for easier communication.

-Hear Coach is an ‘app’ and must be downloaded into your smart phone or tablet from the App Store or Google Play.
+Hear Coach is an ‘app’ and must be downloaded into your smart phone or tablet from the App Store.

 Take the Avalon Challenge – Aural rehabilitation with a human touch